5.29.23

 However, there’s an exception; if you previously owned a home but haven’t owned one in the last two years, you may be considered a first-time homebuyer.
 If you have a gap of two or more years in home ownership, consult with a tax advisor to determine if you qualify as a first-time homeowner.

-You have a house to sell
+You already have a home you’re trying to sell

 In a housing market with tight supply, home sellers are less likely to accept a bid that’s contingent on selling another house.
 This dynamic means second-time home buyers need a plan for what to do between homes.